typescript-cheatsheets/react/docs/basic/getting-started/hooks.md

   useEffect(() => {
     if (countdownEl.current) {
-      // start() has type inferrence here as well countdownEl.current.start();
+      // start() has type inference here as well countdownEl.current.start();
     }
   }, []);